-Randle first studied conducting and composition before turning to voice.
-His many roles for English National Opera include Tamino (Die Zauberflöte), Captain (Wozzeck), Ulysses (The Return of Ulysses) and Achilles (King Priam).
-Other engagements include Tom Rakewell (The Rake’s Progress) for Théâtre des Champs-Elysees, Netherlands Opera and in Lausanne and Bordeaux, Painter (Lulu) for La Monnaie, Brussels, Bénédict (Béatrice et Bénédict) for Welsh National Opera, Ferrando (Così fan tutte) in Geneva, Don Ottavio (Don Giovanni) in Munich and Los Angeles, Idomeneo for Scottish Opera and La Monnaie and Alfredo (La traviata) for Opera North.
-He has won particular acclaim for his performances in contemporary opera, with role creations including Dionysus (Buller’s The Bacchae), Nunez (Turnage’s The Country of the Blind), Judas (Birtwistle’s The Last Supper) and Jack (Wuorinen’s Brokeback Mountain).
-Film appearances include Molqui (Death of Klinghoffer) for Channel 4 and Monostatos (Kenneth Branagh’s The Magic Flute).
+Randle studied conducting and composition before turning to singing.
+His roles for English National Opera include Tamino (Die Zauberflöte), Captain (Wozzeck), Ulysses (The Return of Ulysses) and Števa (Jenufa).
+Other engagements include Tom Rakewell (The Rake’s Progress) for Théâtre des Champs-Elysees and Dutch National Opera, Tamino for Deutsche Oper Berlin and Glyndebourne Festival, Ägisth (Elektra) for Liceu, Barcelona, and La Scala, Milan, Tristan (Le Vin herbé) and Bénédict (Béatrice et Bénédict) for Welsh National Opera, Don José (Carmen) for New Zealand Opera, Malatestino dall’Occhio (Francesca da Rimini) for Opéra national du Rhin, Painter (Lulu) for La Monnaie, Brussels, Don Ottavio (Don Giovanni) in Munich and Los Angeles, and Idomeneo for Scottish Opera and La Monnaie.
+He has created roles in many contemporary operas, including Snaut (Fujikura’s Solaris), Captain (Mitterer’s Marta), Nunez (Turnage’s The Country of the Blind), Judas (Birtwistle’s The Last Supper) and Jack (Wuorinen’s Brokeback Mountain).
+Film appearances include Molqui (Death of Klinghoffer) for Channel 4 and Monostatos (Branagh’s The Magic Flute).